Meet our Counsellors and Support Group Facilitators

 Client Contact Team Leader, Counsellor, Group and Workshop Facilitator

 Kath has been a Counsellor and Group Facilitator at GCWA since December 2015.
+With 4 decades of experience as a Registered Comprehensive Nurse specialising in midwifery, Kath has worked across the birth, life, and death spectrum.
 Kath has extensive experience supporting others in a variety of challenging and stressful situations, particularly in grief and loss.
 Kath is proud to be associated with The Grief Centre of WA, offering support to the bereaved of all ages, backgrounds, and beliefs.
 Because of Kath’s personal and professional grief experiences, she knows first-hand the effect it has on the individual, the family, and the community at large.

 Kath has 37 years of experience as a Registered Comprehensive Nurse and 34 years as a Registered Midwife.
 As a result, Kath has worked across the birth, life, and death spectrum.